TalkingQuickly/talkingquickly.github.io/_drafts/2014-05-23-rails-development-environment-with-vagrant-and-docker.md

 ---
 layout : post
-title: "Quick, Repeatable Rails Development Environments with Docker and Vagrant"
+title: "Quick Rails Development Environments with Docker and Vagrant"
 date: 2014-05-23 12:00:00
 categories: devops
 biofooter: false
 bookfooter: true
 ---

-# Why

 Onboarding new developers to a Rails projects is still a far harder task than it should be.
 A big part of this is that setting up a development environment for an app or suite of apps, getting the correct ruby versions, database versions etc running locally, can in many cases take upwards of a day.
+A combination of Vagrant and Docker can make this a thing of the past.

 Vagrant has gone a long way to alleviating this but with Docker we can go one step further.
 Not only can we have a fully functional development environment (for both new and existing devs) up in a matter of a minutes, we can use almost the same containers we create in development to deploy to production.
 This goes even further to avoiding the classic "it worked in dev" problem.